Wednesday, 28 April 2021

 Forest Grey contains a brown earth pigment along with Cobalt Turquoise and Mars Black.

-Schmincke Watercolours - Forest Olive, Forest Green, Forest Blue,
+Schmincke Watercolours - Forest Olive, Forest Green, Forest Blue, Forest Brown and Forest Grey

-There are five colours in the Deep Sea set.
 Deep Sea Violet is made from French Ultramarine and PBr33, which is used in Mahogany Brown and the Daniel Smith colour Lunar Earth.
 It is a fantastic pigment that creates gorgeous texture.

 Deep Sea Blue is made using Cobalt Green pigment, Manganese Violet and French Ultramarine.